 Hotel Madera is a boutique hotel in Washington D.C.’s historic and stylish Dupont Circle neighborhood.
-It’s located just a few blocks from downtown, but this hotel was the least touristy of our three Washington D.C. hotels.
+It’s located just a few blocks from downtown, but this hotel was the least touristy of the three Washington D.C. hotels we tried on this trip.
 It is surrounded by upscale apartment buildings and is just down the street from George Washington University.
-The neighborhood is way cooler than we are, but we enjoyed the youthful urban vibe.
+The neighborhood is way cooler than we are, but we loved the youthful urban vibe.

 Hotel Madera welcomes families.
 Here is our experience.